byexamples/byexample/README.rst

 =============

-``byexample`` is literate programming engine where you can write ordinary text and snippets the code in the same file It is intended primary for writing good and live tutorials and documentation showing how a piece of software works or it can be used *by example*.
+``byexample`` is literate programming engine where you can write ordinary text and snippets the code in the same file.

+It is intended primary for writing good and live tutorials and documentation showing how a piece of software works or it can be used *by example*.